-And when the New York City restaurant limits their offering to just one sandwich served each day, as intriguing as it might seem conceptually, their reasoning lies in the real-world limitations involved in obtaining the prized delicacy.
+And when the New York City restaurant limits its offering to just one sandwich served each day, as intriguing as it might seem conceptually, its reasoning lies in the real-world limitations involved in obtaining the prized delicacy.

 Most people outside of Japan have never had the opportunity to try Wagyu beef, but the mention of its name, or at least the name of a particularly acclaimed strain of Wagyu called Kobe beef, will often still bring to mind an impressive reputation.

 Genuine Wagyu beef is an undeniably high-quality meat, but to many, a description saying simply that, although very complimentary, would be viewed as an almost absurd understatement.
 That’s because Wagyu is frequently named as the best beef in the entire world.
 People will pay hundreds of dollars to taste it.
 “Life-changing” is regularly used when talking about the experience of eating Kobe beef in Kobe, while others claim that trying Wagyu even once permanently ruined all other meats for them.